 In particular, our graduate students are expected to conduct themselves according to the professional standards expected of historians.
-These expectations are codified in the American Historical Association's "Statement on Standards of Professional Conduct" (2011), which is available on the AHA's website (https://www.historians.org/).
+These expectations are codified in the American Historical Association's "Statement on Standards of Professional Conduct" (2011), which is available on the AHA's website.

-For information on the University's policies and resources, see Appendix B, UW Graduate School - Conduct Expectations.
+For information on the University's policies and resources, see Appendix C (p.
+53), UW Graduate School - Conduct Expectations.